docker/docs/docker-hub/publish/publisher_faq.md

 ### How does Docker handle Export control?
 Can individual countries be specified if differing from Docker's list of embargoed countries?

-We provide export control via blacklisting several countries, IPs and users based on the national export compliance database.
+We provide export control through blacklisting several countries, IPs and users based on the national export compliance database.
 Any export control we do is across all products, we do not selectively blacklist versions and products for specific groups.
 Send us an email at publisher-support if you have questions